Do High Mileage Cars Need Thicker Oil

 This will help your engine run more efficiently because there is less drag on the parts.
 However, if you have an older car with more miles on it, you may want to switch to a thicker oil.
 This will help protect your engine from wear and tear by creating a barrier between the moving parts.

-Ultimately, it’s important to consult your owner’s manual or speak with a qualified technician to determine which type of oil is best for your car.
+Ultimately, it’s essential to consult your owner’s manual or speak with a qualified technician to determine which type of oil is best for your car.

-What is the Best Oil for a High Mileage Car?
+What is the Best Oil for a Mileage Car?

 As your car’s mileage starts to rack up, you might be wondering if there’s a special type of oil that’s best for high-mileage vehicles.
 The good news is that there are indeed oils formulated specifically for older cars.
 These oils can help to extend the life of your engine by providing extra protection against deposits, corrosion, and wear.